odakahirokazu/ComptonSoft/README.md

 This software package can be used for wide-range applications of radiation
 measurements: X-/gamma-ray astrophysics, nuclear medicine, and imaging search for radioactive sources.

+### Version 5.12

+Simulation output format (hittree/eventtree) has changed since version 5.11.
+It has new branches: pixelz denoting index of a voxel along z-axis.

 ### Version 5.9